jhipster/generator-jhipster-ionic/README.md

 # Introduction

-This is a [JHipster](http://www.jhipster.tech/) module, that is meant to be used to generate an Ionic app that talks to a JHipster backend.
+This is a [JHipster](http://www.jhipster.tech/) module.
+You can use it to generate an Ionic app that talks to a JHipster backend.
+It uses the [Ionic JHipster Starter](https://github.com/oktadeveloper/ionic-jhipster-starter) as a base template, then applies functionality (e.g. entity generation) on top of it.

+The entity generator is in an beta state, see [issue #2](https://github.com/oktadeveloper/generator-jhipster-ionic/issues/2) for progress towards a stable release.

 # Prerequisites